PyPSA/atlite/paper/paper.md

 # Related Research
 <!-- FABIAN NEUMANN -->

 So far, `atlite` is used by several research projects and groups.
-The open-source [PyPSA-EUR workflow](https://github.com/PyPSA/pypsa-eur) [@horsch_pypsa-eur_2018] is an open model dataset of the European power system which exploits the full potential of `atlite`  including cutout preparation and conversion to wind, solar and hydro time-series with restricted land-use availabilities.
+The [PyPSA-EUR workflow](https://github.com/PyPSA/pypsa-eur) [@horsch_pypsa-eur_2018] is an open model dataset of the European power system which exploits the full potential of `atlite`  including Cutout preparation and conversion to wind, solar and hydro reservoir time-series with restricted land-use availabilities.
 The sector-coupled extension [PyPSA-EUR-sec](https://github.com/PyPSA/pypsa-eur-sec) presented in [@brown_synergies_2018] calculates heat-demand profiles as well as heat pump coefficients.
-The [Euro Calliope](https://github.com/calliope-project/euro-calliope) sudied in [@trondle_trade-offs_2020] calculates hydro reservoir time-series with `atlite`.
+The [Euro Calliope](https://github.com/calliope-project/euro-calliope) studied in [@trondle_trade-offs_2020] calculates hydro reservoir time-series with `atlite`.